masakifukunishi/crypto-chart/README.md

-# Crypt Chart
+# Crypto Chart
 ## Demo
 //

 ## Summary
-Crypt Chart is a full-stack [MERN](https://www.geeksforgeeks.org/mern-stack/) app that lets users view candlestick charts of cryptocurrencies for selected asset pairs and periods.
+Crypto Chart is a full-stack [MERN](https://www.geeksforgeeks.org/mern-stack/) app that lets users view candlestick charts of cryptocurrencies for selected asset pairs and periods.

 ## About Settings
 - Data is retrieved every 6 hours from Cryotowatch